-Morning excursion to Blenheim Palace (tour, recital and introduction to Long Library organ; subject to confirmation).
+Morning: organ recital at Oxford Town Hall followed by visit to the Bodleian Library.
 Afternoon: organ recitals at St John’s College and Keble College.
 Evening: Choral Eucharist at New College Chapel.

 Morning: organ recitals at University College and Exeter College.
 Tour disperses c 1200 at hotel.